deis/k8s-claimer/README.md

 - The server couldn't communicate with the Kubernetes Master to get the service object
 - The annotations on the service object were malformed
-- The lease was found and could be deleted, but the updated lease statuses couldn't be saved
+- The lease was found and deleted, but the updated lease statuses couldn't be saved

 #### `409 Conflict`